sverker/otp/erts/emulator/internal_doc/CarrierMigration.md

 Since the carrier has been unlinked from the data structure of available free blocks, no more allocations will be made in the carrier.
-The allocator instance putting the carrier into the pool, however, still has the responsibility of performing deallocations in it while it remains in the pool.
-The allocator instance with this deallocation responsibility is here called the **employer**.
+Deallocations in the carrier, while it remains in the pool, will be performed by the allocator instance that created it; the **owner**.

-Each carrier has a flag field containing information about the employing allocator instance, a flag indicating if the carrier is in the pool or not, and a flag indicating if it is busy or not.
-When the carrier is in the pool, the employing allocator instance needs to mark it as busy while operating on it.
+Each carrier has an atomic word containing a pointer to the employing allocator instance and three bit flags; IN_POOL, BUSY and HOMECOMING.

+When the carrier is in the pool, the owning allocator instance needs to mark it as BUSY while operating on it.
 If another thread inspects it in order to try to fetch it from the pool, it will skip it if it is busy.
 When fetching the carrier from the pool, employment will change and further deallocations in the carrier will be redirected to the new employer using the delayed dealloc functionality.

+When a foreign allocator instance abandons a carrier back into the pool, it will also passed it back to its **owner** using the delayed dealloc queue.

 If a carrier in the pool becomes empty, it will be withdrawn from the pool.
 All carriers that become empty are also always passed to its